-Collaborative Research Grants (IUCRG)Deadline for proposals has been
+Collaborative Research Grants (IUCRG)Deadline for proposals December 3, 2014.

-Indiana University is pleased to announce the 2013-2014 Collaborative Research Grants program (IUCRG).
+Indiana University is pleased to announce the 2014-2015 Collaborative Research Grants program (IUCRG).
 This opportunity is open to faculty on all Indiana University campuses.
 The goals of this competition are to facilitate and support outstanding research and cutting edge discoveries by teams of experts who have not worked together previously in the project’s subject matter.
 Teams should include experts from different campuses, schools, departments, or disciplines.
-The maximum funding per project will be $75,000 but in exceptional cases, when there is a convincing justification, this maximum could be exceeded.
+The maximum funding per project will be $75,000.

-The intent of this initiative is to support research which will significantly advance a research field and in doing so, impact the lives of Indiana residents, the US and the World.
+The intent of this initiative is to support research which will significantly advance a research field and in doing so, impact the lives of Indiana residents, the U.S. and the world.
 The program as a whole is designed to help increase Indiana University’s competitiveness for external funding involving innovative and transformative research; proposals must therefore include explicit plans for securing external funding for projects extending from the findings of the IUCRG.
 IUCRG recipients are required to submit a proposal for external funding within 18 months from the date that IUCRG funds are available.
-Applicants should make explicit their plans for targeting external funding including but not limited to the funding agency and institute/program.
+Applicants should make explicit their plans for targeting external funding including but not limited to the funding agency, their RFAs, and institute/program.

 IUCRG will fund projects in emerging fields of study, innovative or multidisciplinary research with the potential to significantly increase Indiana University’s research competitiveness, reputation and funding.
 Proposals should fit at least one of the following subject areas:

-- Social and Behavioral sciences: innovative multi-disciplinary or multi-collaborator approaches, reliant upon quantitative methodologies of the social and behavioral sciences, to issues of local, state, national or international significance; research into effective approaches to K‐12 STEM education (not curricular development) or education for sustainability;
+- Social and Behavioral sciences: innovative multidisciplinary or multi-collaborator approaches to issues of local, state, national or international significance; educational research including but not limited to effective approaches to K‐12 STEM education (not curricular development);

 - Biological and Health Sciences; innovative multidisciplinary or multi-collaborator approaches to issues in neuroscience, -omics, biological, biomedical or chemical sciences;

-- Physical Sciences and Computer Sciences: innovative multi-disciplinary or multi-collaborator approaches to compelling issues in physical sciences including material sciences, engineering research, or approaches to other areas of research that rely upon innovative uses of technology, engineering, or computer sciences.
+- Physical, Applied, and Computer Sciences: innovative multidisciplinary or multi-collaborator approaches to compelling issues in physical and applied sciences including material sciences, engineering research, or approaches to other areas of research that rely upon innovative uses of technology, engineering, or computer and applied sciences.

 All proposals should indicate which category or mix of categories from this list of areas best describes the proposed research.
 Arts and Humanities proposals that do not fit into these categories should be submitted to Indiana University’s New Frontiers seed funding program.